What Credit Score Do You Need to Buy a Car?

 More fundamental credit Q&A: “What credit score do you need to buy a car?”

-When it comes to buying or leasing a car, good credit (what is a good credit score) is often a necessity, as most of us can’t just mosey down to the car dealership and buy outright.
+When it comes to buying or leasing a car, good credit is often a necessity, as most of us can’t just mosey down to the car dealership and buy a car outright.

 But there isn’t a specific credit score that you need in order to get financing, as that can vary from dealer/financier; not to mention other factors that come into play.